bids-standard/stats-models/_sources/json_101.md

 { "ThisIsTrue": true, "ThisIsTrue": false }
 ```

-It is common to indent JSON files to help human readibility.
+It is common to indent JSON files to improve readability.

 ```json
 {